Quickly exit this site by pressing the Escape key Quick exit

 The PCC has the power to commission services and award grants to any organisation that supports his priorities and will help to cut crime.

-The Office of the Kent Police and Crime Commissioner works with Community Safety Partnerships made up of representatives from the police, councils, fire, health and probation services.
+The Office of the Kent Police and Crime Commissioner works with district Community Safety Partnerships (CSPs) - each made up of representatives from the police, local councils, fire, health and probation services.

 The PCC can ask for a report from a local authority on an issue of concern.
 He also has the power to approve mergers of Community Safety Partnerships and can call the authorities together to discuss issues affecting a specific area.

-The Office of the Kent Police and Crime Commissioner calls on Kent Police for support in the areas of:
+The Office of the Kent Police and Crime Commissioner makes use of Kent Police for support in the areas of:

 In 2007 a decision was taken for Kent Police to collaborate with Essex Police on operational functions and support services.
 The aim of the collaboration programme is to provide a better service and value for money to the people of Kent and Essex.